-Some Schnauzer owners would prefer it if their dog just kept quiet... unless of course there is some immediate threat or danger that they should be alerted to.
-But our Miniature Schnauzers don’t quite view barking in the same way.
-So before we begin changing the behavior of barking, let's first try to understand just why our dogs bark.
+But unfortunately our dogs don’t quite view barking in the same way.
+So before we begin changing the behavior let's first try to understand just why our dogs bark.

 Dogs bark for many different reasons and they bark according to how they were bred, as well.
 Guarding breeds were actually bred to bark when a threat is perceived.
 Sporting dogs use their barks to assist their owners find prey, and some breeds bark just because they like to.
 LOL!

 Of course, there are those times when your Schnauzer’s barking is unwarranted and just plain annoying.
-It's as if your Schnauzer barks on purpose, just to get you upset.
-Actually there may be a form of manipulation on your Schnauzer’s part.
+It's almost as if he is doing it on purpose just to upset you.
+But of course he is not although there may be some form of manipulation on your Schnauzer’s part.

-Schnauzer trains Owner: Let’s say you are watching TV and your Schnauzer drops his squeaky toy at your feet.
+Let’s say you are watching TV and your Schnauzer drops his squeaky toy at your feet at lets out a bark.
 Obviously your Schnauzer wants to play, but you are right in the middle of a great movie so you ignore him.

 After a second or two with no response from you, your Schnauzer barks some more.
 You look down at your dog for a moment and then go back to watching TV.
 So your Schnauzer waits a few more seconds and when you do not engage him in play, he barks again and then again.